jose-fernandez/landingPageSass/README.md

 # LandingPage
-  Landing Page with Sass and Ionicons
+  Landing Page with Sass , Bootstrap and Ionicons

 # To change .scss
   write in the Terminal when you finish style.scss edition to overwrite style.css: